Peter Dench Spent a Summer Touring Europe to Photograph Shitfaced Brits Abroad

 The great European piss-up holiday.
-Often the first time teenagers have been unsupervised for longer than their parents’ “let’s fix our marriage” weekend mini-breaks, they’re finally able to drink until they need serious medical attention, get shitty tattoos, or do something mildly depraved that provokes all kinds of haughty opinion pieces over here and actual anti-depravity legislation enforced by police over there.
+Often the first time teenagers have been unsupervised for longer than their parents’ “let’s fix our marriage” weekend mini-breaks, they’re finally able to drink until they need serious medical attention, think it’s a good idea to get shitty tattoos or do something mildly depraved that provokes all kinds of haughty opinion pieces over here and actual anti-depravity legislation enforced by police over there.

+Photographer Peter Dench has been documenting the British people for well over a decade, producing a trilogy of books out of the work.
+There’s Alcohol and England, England Uncensored and his latest, The British Abroad.
+For the Brits abroad book, he spent a summer touring four of Europe’s most popular party destinations – Ayia Napa, Sunny Beach in Bulgaria, Ibiza and Magaluf – to capture what some of us get up to after an EasyJet flight and six litres of paint thinner vodka.

 Videos by VICE